-Founded in 2009, the HLS Mississippi Delta Project is one of the newest student public service organizations at Harvard Law School.
-Across Harvard University, growing awareness of both the Delta’s enormous challenges and its great promise led to efforts at several Harvard schools to build connections between Cambridge and the multi-state Delta region.
+Founded in 2009, the HLS Mississippi Delta Project (MDP) is one of the newest student practice organizations at Harvard Law School.

-MDP provides policy and legal services to our clients in the Mississippi Delta region.
+MDP provides policy and legal services to clients in the Mississippi, with a focus on the Mississippi Delta region.
 Mississippi is the poorest state in the U.S. and the Delta is one of its poorest regions.
 The Delta struggles with public health outcomes, segregation and the legacy of Jim Crow, poverty, and education, among other issues.
-Our three policy teams work with our clients to pursue long-term legislative and policy projects in many areas of need.
+Our policy teams work with our clients to pursue long-term legislative and policy projects in many areas of need.

 Are you an HLS student interested in learning more about the Delta Project?

-MDP always welcomes new members!
-We will have an information session at the beginning of the Spring Term, so students who were not able to join in the fall will have the opportunity to learn about our teams and join one of our ongoing projects.
+We will also have an information session at the beginning of the Spring Term, so students who were not able to join in the fall will have the opportunity to learn about our teams and join one of our ongoing projects.
 Details about those information sessions will be posted on this site as Spring Term rolls around.

 Please also note that our website is in the process of being updated, and information on linked pages may be outdated.
-For the most accurate, up-to-date nformation, please contact the 2017-2018 Co-Chairs: Jonathan Topaz (firstname.lastname@example.org) and Sarah Loucks (email@example.com).
+For the most accurate, up-to-date information, please contact the 2018-2019 Co-Chairs: Emanuel Powell (email@example.com) and Marissa Marandola (firstname.lastname@example.org).
 Thank you!

 Harvard Law School is committed to the full inclusion of students with disabilities in the life of the University.
 Students requesting accessibility resources or accommodations in any of HLS’s Clinical and Pro Bono Programs may work with Accessibility Services in the Dean of Students Office.
 If you are a student with a documented disability and you are requesting accommodations, please contact HLS Accessibility Services to discuss and register for accommodations.